brutus/taskwarrior-local/README.md

 # Taskwarrior Local

-A set of shell functions to use a directory local [Taskwarrior] DB instead of the global one.
+A set of shell functions to use [Taskwarrior] wit a a directory local DB instead of the global one.

 ## Usage

-Source the script from your shell or `.bashrc`, `.bash_aliases` or similar.
+Source the script from your shell, `.bashrc`, `.bash_aliases` or similar.

 The script provides two functions / commands:

 * `mktaskdb`

-  Creates a `.task` directory for the DB and a `.taskrc` file that points to it - both in the local directory (and only if they don't exists already).
+  Creates a `.taskwarrior` directory for the DB and a `.taskrc` file that points to it - both in the local directory (and only if they don't exists already).

 * `local-task` (alias: `ltask` and `lt`)